daily-demos/llm-translator/README.md

 Live speech-to-speech translation in a Daily call.

-This demo has two parts. `translatorbot` contains the daily-python code that powers the translation. `llm-translator.html` is a basic call client that allows participants to select which audio and subtitles they receive.
+This demo has two parts.
+This app contains the daily-python code that powers the translation.
+It works with a client app based on the daily-react example app.
+It's currently in a branch [located here](https://github.com/chadbailey59/custom-video-daily-react-hooks/tree/chad/llm-translator).

 ## Getting Started